Reference

 MAX_DOCSInteger (e.g., 1000)Maximum number of documents to reindex

-SLICESAUTO, Integer (e.g., 2)Number of slices (parallelism); AUTO lets Elasticsearch decide
+SLICESAUTO, Integer (e.g., 2)Number of slices for parallel processing; AUTO selects automatically based on shard count

 SIZEInteger (e.g., 500)Batch size for reindexing